evan361425/version-bumper/README.md

 npm i -D @evan361425/version-bumper
 ```

-You can see how to play with bumper by:
+You can see command's details by:

 ```bash
 $ bumper help